Open rate

 Foundation models in AI

-For example, a foundation model trained on extensive textual data can be fine-tuned to create an efficient customer service chatbot, a powerful language translation tool, or an advanced text analysis system.
-Similarly, a foundation model trained on image data can be adapted for medical image diagnosis, autonomous vehicle navigation, or personalized product recommendations.
+For example, a foundation model trained on extensive textual data might be fine-tuned to create a customer service chatbot, a language translation tool, or a market intelligence system that analyzes business trends.
+Similarly, a vision-based foundation model could be adapted for medical image diagnostics, autonomous vehicle perception, or personalized product recommendations.

 Generative AI